 - Spoon dollops of the topping across the cake and then use a spatula to smooth into an even layer.
 Be gentle - you don't want to press the air out of the risen dough.

-- Remove from the oven and allow to cool completely before slicing and serving.
+- Remove from the oven and allow to cool completely before slicing, topping with bananas foster sauce, and serving.

 - Add the butter, brown sugar, cinnamon, nutmeg and salt to a medium sized heavy bottomed sauce pan.
 Cook over medium heat until the butter and sugar melt and boil, about 5 minutes.

 - Stir in the cream and continue to cook, stirring constantly, until the mixture comes to a full boil.
 Turn the heat down to medium-low and continue to cook, stirring constantly, for 5 minutes.
 Add the bananas, stir to coat and bring back to a boil.